 World War II Evacuation Experience

-A special opportunity for Primary pupils (Years 3 to 5) to experience a World War II evacuation.
+A special opportunity for KS 2 Primary pupils to experience a World War II evacuation.
 The children will be taken back in time to 1940 for a glimpse into wartime life.

 "You made it feel like we were being evacuated....it actually felt like we were in an evacuee's shoes"